google/differential-privacy/python/README.md

 This directory contains tools for tracking differential privacy budgets, available as part of the
 [Google differential privacy library](https://github.com/google/differential-privacy).

-Currently, it provides an implementation of Privacy Loss Distributions (PLDs) which can help compute an accurate estimate of the total ε, δ across multiple executions of differentially private aggregations.
-Our implementation currently supports Laplace mechanisms, Gaussian mechanisms and randomized response.
-More detailed definitions and references can be found
+The set of DpEvent classes allow you to describe complex differentially private mechanisms such as Laplace and Gaussian, subsampling mechanisms, and their compositions.
+The PrivacyAccountant classes can ingest DpEvents and return the ε, δ of the composite mechanism.
+Privacy Loss Distributions (PLDs) and RDP accounting are currently supported.

-[in our supplementary pdf document](https://github.com/google/differential-privacy/tree/main/common_docs/Privacy_Loss_Distributions.pdf).
+More detailed definitions and references about PLDs can be found [in our supplementary pdf document](https://github.com/google/differential-privacy/tree/main/common_docs/Privacy_Loss_Distributions.pdf).

 We test this library on Linux with Python version 3.7.
 If you experience any